icai-imat-deep-learning/deep-learning/complete_projects/p1/README.md

 ### Performance (2 points)

 This is not a specific function but a performance you should achieve with your best model in the test set.
 A performance higher than 94% would have a score of 1 point, higher than 96% 1.5 and higher than 97% 2 points.
-You should try to play with the hyperparameters and then rename your best model as best_model.pt inside the models' folder.
+You should try to play with the hyperparameters and then rename you best model as best_model.pt inside the models folder.
+Please note that the test implemented for the performance part will fail if your train model does not reach the accuracy thresholds defined above.